 Michelle calls Colorado home and enjoys working local and US-based students, as well as young global nomads like herself.
 Having grown up for many years overseas, she experienced firsthand the challenges and rewards of being a Third Culture Kid.
 She now offers a professional lens through which to understand the impact of global mobility on children and youth.

 I believe every child can learn and can thrive.
 I am passionate about education, mental health, and the role of educational consultants.

 Find her on LinkedIn!

-There is a special heartache for the parent of the lonely child.
-More than academic, athletic, artistic or any other success, parents seem to first want children to feel loved and accepted… to have friends and be invited places, to have a tribe.
-So, what to do.
-Is boarding school a good idea for this…read more
+When Your Child Isn’t Making Friends in Boarding School There is a special heartache for the parent of the lonely child.
+More than academic, athletic, artistic or any other success, parents seem to first want children to feel loved and accepted… to make friends and be invited places, to have a tribe.
+So, what to…read more

 A young man, 18, was admitted into a very selective and competitive college.
 However, having just been diagnosed with ADD, he was overwhelmed with all the independence, lack of structure, freedom, and new responsibilities.
 By the end of first term, he was nearing failure.
 It was imperative to get him in touch with student counseling…”

 A fifteen year old male student was extremely bright, but also had major struggles with ADD, depression, and behavior issues at school, resulting in numerous suspensions.
 The relationship at home was fraught with conflict and the family was at the breaking point.
 He was belligerent about the thought of going to boarding school, and opposed…”